Tough decisions

 Solution

-Moreover, since the flag is formed by ASCII bytes, we know that the most significant bit of every byte is $0$.
-So, we already know some real
+Moreover, since the flag is formed by ASCII bytes, we know that the most significant bit of every byte is real

 outputs.